-District in Which Students Live % of Students From That District
+District in Which Students Live % of Students From That District Dearborn City School District 100.0%

-Flint, School District of the City of 94.0%

-Beecher Community School District 5.3%

-Grand Blanc Community Schools 0.4%

-Atherton Community Schools 0.4%

 RESIDENT DISTRICT

 The resident district, identified on the prior page, refers to the public school district in which the Academy physically resides.
 Similar to the composite district, this district is used as a comparison for student performance in various academic measures.